 C17.
 What is the duration for each CFP module?

-Based on a 18 or 20-week semester with the common expectation that you would spend between seven to ten hours per week studying and preparing for your CFP course.
+Based on a 18-week semester with the common expectation that you would spend between seven to ten hours per week studying and preparing for your CFP course.
 You may take a longer or shorter period to complete each module.

 go to Top